How stocks, bonds and other markets have fared so far in 2025

 Oil prices hit a four-year low this month with anxiety over the impact of tariffs on global economic growth sinking in.

-West Texas Intermediate crude, the U.S. benchmark, stood at around $63 per barrel as of midday Monday.
+West Texas Intermediate crude, the U.S. benchmark, stood at around $62.40 per barrel Monday.
 That’s down nearly 14% year to date.
 And Brent crude, the European standard, was just above $66 — down nearly 13% since the start of 2025.

 Economists are warning that the steep tariffs Trump is pursuing could cause a recession, which could carry significant implications for the supply chain and jobs in the energy sector.